Topical Authority — Entity Coverage for AI Citation¶

 This site's GEO section is a live application of topical authority strategy.
 Rather than one long GEO overview, the section builds entity coverage across:

-Each page is a distinct entity (a named concept AI can retrieve independently).
+Each page is a distinct entity, a named concept AI can retrieve on its own.
 Internal links between them construct the semantic graph.
-The combination signals to AI systems that this domain covers GEO comprehensively — not just mentions it.
+The combination signals to AI systems that this domain covers GEO comprehensively, rather than just mentioning it.

 A single "GEO Overview" page covering all of the above would not achieve the same citation distribution across the varied queries developers ask.